isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Kai Lan.md

 <section>
 	<br>
 	<h4>Growing:</h4>
-<p>Lettuce is a rapid grower and will produce more leaves if fed with high nitrogen fertilisers.
+<p>Kai Lan is a rapid grower and will produce more leaves and thicker stems if fed with high nitrogen fertilisers.
 Plants can be fertilised regularly the week after transplanting for a fuller crop. </p>
 	<br>
 </section>